jessicarod7/jessicarod7.github.io/index.md

 Email comments or questions to <span style="white-space:nowrap;"><code>[hi at jessicarod, dot com]</code></span>
 ([please no PGP]({{ "/pgp" | absolute_url }})).
 I'm also active on Signal; ask for my username via email or Instagram for the quickest response.

-I've also linked to some of my various profiles in the sidebar/follow button and footer.
-Accounts not included (ex.
-Wikipedia, OpenStreetMap) _might_ be me if they link back to my website.
+I've linked to some of my profiles in the sidebar/follow button and footer.
+Missing accounts that are cross-linked with my ORCID record are likely my own.
+Anything else _might_ be me if they link back to this website.